 By Keith Shorter

 Keith Shorter is pastor of Mt.
-Airy Baptist Church in Easley, S.C., and immediate past president of the South Carolina Baptist Convention.
+Airy Baptist Church in Easley, S.C., and a former president of the South Carolina Baptist Convention.

 No comments on this item Please log in to comment by clicking here